hyperledger-labs/perun-node/cmd/perunnodecli/README.md

 ### Opening a session, opening channel within it, making payments & closing it

-1. Open two new terminals side by side, once each for alice and bob roles respectively.
+1. Open two new terminals side by side, one each for alice and bob roles respectively.
 In both the terminal, start the perunnode-cli app using below
 command: